 Overall, our affordance norms provide a useful starting point for investigating common versus uncommon affordances, which future research can leverage to further investigate the links between object perception and object use.
 Additionally, these norms may be particularly useful for investigating the connection between perceived use and semantic processing.
-For example, Surber, Huff, & Hajnal (in press) recently demonstrated that object priming is facilitated by both semantic and affordance primes, suggesting that semantic and affordance properties are similarly processed.
-However, given the low degree of overlap between our affordance measures and semantic norms, it is likely that affordances denote a separate type of meaning of semantic features.
+For example, Surber, Huff, & Hajnal (2023) recently demonstrated that object priming is facilitated by both semantic and affordance primes, suggesting that semantic and affordance properties are similarly processed.
+However, given the low degree of overlap between our affordance measures and semantic norms, it is likely that affordances denote a type of meaning separate from semantic features.
 Moreover, previous research suggests that various associative/semantic measures likely assess different domains of meaning, such that specific types of meaning may operate separately from others (e.g., Maki & Buchanan, 2008; Patterson & Ralph, 2016).
 Based on this account, action specific knowledge would constitute a separate type of meaning compared to associations and semantic features, though some overlap would be expected between measures, given that based on affordance theory, an object’s most salient features drive its perceived uses (Gibson, 1977; see Wagman, 2019, for review).
 Thus, more work is needed to fully understand the degree to which affordances carry unique information that is separate from other measures of meaning.

 While the present study is the first to utilize an open-ended approach to measuring object interactions, we note that Pexman et al.’s (2019) BOI norms similarly quantified object interactivity.
 As such, the low correlations between affordance measures and BOI are somewhat surprising, given that both datasets measure perceived interactivity.
 However, we note that differences in response format between the two studies may partially explain this discrepancy.
-Unlike the present study which utilized an open-ended response format, Pexman et al. had participants rated each object’s perceived interactivity via a Likert scale, rather than having them list potential uses.
-As such, BOI ratings are highly correlated with concreteness.
-However, because our affordance norms were only weakly correlated with concreteness, weak correlations were similarly detected between affordance measures and BOI.
-Additionally, our use of an open-ended response format provided a greater variability in participant responses compared to BOI, making potential correlations between affordances and BOI more difficult to detect.
+Unlike the present study which utilized an open-ended response format, Pexman et al. had participants rated each object’s perceived interactivity via a Likert scale, rather than having them list specific potential uses.
+However, the increased response variability due to our open-ended response format may have limited potential correlations between affordances and BOI.
+Additionally, although Likert scale ratings provide useful information regarding the strength of potential interactivity, this response format cannot reveal information regarding the specific affordances being activated when participants rate their interactions.
+Therefore, an additional benefit of our open response format was that it provided additional context regarding potential object interactivity.
+Thus, the present study compliments existing measures of interactivity while also attempting to qualitatively investigate the degree to which specific affordances are linked to specific cues.